Skip to content

 Actions on Each Card

-- Play — hear the progression played back with the current sound settings.
+• Play (in the playback bar) — hear the progression played back with the current sound settings.

-- Practice — enter practice mode where chords advance automatically on the beat.
+• Practice — open practice mode where chords advance automatically on the beat.

 Custom Progressions

-You can create your own custom progressions by tapping the New Progression button.
+You can create your own custom progressions by tapping the + button in the toolbar.
 Custom progressions can be edited, duplicated, and deleted.

-- Edit lets you change the name, chord sequence, or mode of an existing custom progression.
+• Edit (pencil icon) lets you change the name, chord sequence, or mode of an existing custom progression.

-- Duplicate creates a new independent copy you can modify separately.
+• Duplicate (long-press menu) creates a new independent copy you can modify separately.

 Tips